-Whenever executed, DIFD(11) compares its current execution with the previous execution condition.
+Whenever executed, DIFD(11) compares its current execution with the pre- vious execution condition.
 If the previous execution condition is ON and the current one is OFF, DIFD(11) will turn ON the designated bit.
 If the previous execution condition was OFF and the current execution condition is either ON or OFF, DIFD(11) will either turn the designated bit OFF or leave it OFF.
-The designated bit will thus never be ON for longer than one cycle, assuming it is executed each cycle (see Precautions, below).

-DIFU(10) and DIFD(11) operation can be uncertain when the instructions are programmed between IL and ILC.
-Refer to 3-7-10 INTERLOCK and INTERLOCK CLEAR - IL(02) and ILC(03) for details.

-Example 1: One-time Execution of Other Instructions

-In diagram A, below, whenever CMP(32) is executed with an ON execution condition it will compare the contents of the two operand words (DR 10 and DR 00) and set the arithmetic flags (GR, EQ, and LE) accordingly.
-If the execution condition remains ON, flag status may be changed each cycle if the content of one or both operands change.
+The designated bit will thus never be ON for longer than one scan, assuming it is executed each scan (see Precautions , below).
+Flags There are no flags affected by these instructions.
+Precautions DIFU(10) and DIFD(11) operation can be uncertain when the instructions are programmed between IL and ILC.
+Refer to 3-7-10 INTERLOCK and INTER-LOCK CLEAR - IL(02) and ILC(03) for details.
+Example 1: One-time Execution of Other Instructions In diagram A, below, whenever CMP(32) is executed with an ON execution condition it will compare the contents of the two operand words (DR 10 and DR 00) and set the arithmetic flags (GR, EQ, and LE) accordingly.
+If the execution condition remains ON, flag status may be changed each scan if the content of one or both operands change.
 Diagram B, however, is an example of how DIFU(10) can be used to ensure that CMP(32) is executed only once each time the desired execution condition goes ON.